MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsDialInConferencingAccessNumber.md

 ```

 ### -Credential
-**Below Content Applies To:** Lync Server 2010, Lync Server 2013

-Enables you to run the Get-CsDialInConferencingAccessNumber cmdlet under alternate credentials; this might be required if the account you used to log on to Windows does not have the necessary privileges required to work with contact objects.

-To use the Credential parameter you must first create a PSCredential object by using the Get-Credential cmdlet.
-For details, see the Get-Credential Help topic.

-**Below Content Applies To:** Skype for Business Server 2015

 Enables you to run the Get-CsDialInConferencingAccessNumber cmdlet under alternate credentials; this might be required if the account you used to log on to Windows does not have the necessary privileges required to work with contact objects.

 To use the Credential parameter you must first create a PSCredential object by using the Get-Credential cmdlet.
 For details, see the Get-Credential cmdlet help topic.

 ```yaml
 Type: PSCredential